-My research examines how and when the strategies that international criminal tribunal (ICT) officials pursue in war zones impact violence against civilians.
-To start, I am focusing on the International Criminal Tribunal for the former Yugoslavia (ICTY).
-The American Association of University Women, the National Science Foundation, the American Council of Learned Societies, and the Dispute Resolution Research Center at the Kellogg School of Management have all supported this research.
+My current research focuses on whether, how, and when international criminal tribunals impact violence against civilians and peace prospects.
+Thus far, I have primarily focused on the International Criminal Tribunal for the former Yugoslavia's intervention in conflicts associated with the break-up of Yugoslavia.
+My research on the ICTY's impact is based on extensive archival and interview data collected in The Netherlands and throughout Southeast Europe (in Croatia, Bosnia and Herzegovina, Kosovo, Serbia, and Macedonia).
+The National Science Foundation, the American Association of University Women, the American Council of Learned Societies, and the Dispute Resolution Research Center at the J.L.
+Kellogg School of Management have all supported my research.

-Through the links above, you can learn more!
-If you would like additional information about me, or my work, please do not hesitate to contact me at: firstname.lastname@example.org.
+Through the links above, you can learn more.
+If you would like additional information, please contact me at: firstname.lastname@example.org.